 For the long term viability of quality housing, Minnesota Housing's position is that the development and management teams making the decisions in developing the tax credit housing need to also own and operate the project for the long term.
-Any transfer of title of a selected project or transfer of more than a 50 percent interest in a general partner or member, or change in a nonprofit partner will be considered a material change in the project and will be subject to Minnesota Housing's approval
+Any transfer of title of a selected project or transfer of more than a 50 percent interest in a general partner or member, or change in a nonprofit partner will be considered a material change in the project and will be subject to Minnesota Housing's approval.

-Owners wishing to change or transfer ownership must submit a completed Request for Action Form, Transfer Agreement if prior to issuance of 8609 (HTC 20), a transfer of ownership fee if the transfer occurs prior to a date five years after the project's new construction/rehabilitation placed in service date (see Chapter 8), and any other documentation that Minnesota Housing deems necessary.
+Owners wishing to change or transfer ownership must submit a completed Request for Action Form (RFA), Transfer Agreement (HTC 20), a transfer of ownership (see Chapter 8) or RFA processing fee (see Servicing Fee on Minnesota Housing's website), and any other documentation that Minnesota Housing deems necessary.